Philippine Search Engine Optimization

 Google is Cloaking!

-Google Caught Cloaking and Keyword Stuffing?
+- Source: Google Caught Cloaking - Keyword Stuffing Titles

 A short while ago, Threadwatch member Adam_C discovered what for all appearances seems to be Google pulling dirty SEO tactics on it's own pages and thus going against it's own guidelines in an effort to rank highly within it's own results.